F. W. Murnau: Personal life

 In Hollywood, Murnau reportedly became enamored with the young actor David Rollins, whom he invited to his home.
-In late 1927, Murnau convinced Rollins to pose nude, with the pool and garden of the Wolf's Lair castle in Hollywood serving as the backdrop.
+In late 1927, Murnau convinced Rollins to pose nude, with the pool and garden of the Wolf's Lair in Hollywood serving as the backdrop.
 In a later interview Rollins claimed to have been puzzled and surprised by the request, but felt comfortable enough with his body to oblige.